tsukinaha/tsukimi/README.md

 - [MPV](https://github.com/mpv-player/mpv)
 - [Adwaita](https://gitlab.gnome.org/GNOME/libadwaita/)

-## Thanks
+## License
-- Gnome Music
-- Fractal
-- Clapper
+tsukimi is licensed under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html) license.

+Thanks to open-source projects like GNOME Music, Fractal, and Clapper for their inspiration during development, and everyone who contributed code or translations!

 ## Disclaimer
 The developers of this application does not have any affiliation with the content providers available.